matthewnourse/r17/README.md

 * automatic SSH access to the local machine beacuse some of the tests try to SSH to localhost as the current user.
 * a local WebDAV server.
 I've only tested with Apache's mod_dav.
 * an empty `[WebDAV document root]/np1_test_reliable_storage_remote_root` directory.
+* Python.

-These prerequisites are not required to run r17 normally unless you want to use the relevant distributed-computation styles.
+These prerequisites are not required to run r17 normally unless you want to use the relevant distributed-computation styles or inline Python.

 ### Apache configuration for the unit tests ###